Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Discussion

-\subsection{Feature Segmentation Performance}
+\subsection{Feature Segmentation~Performance}

 Building on the image quality metrics discussed above, segmentation analysis provides deeper insight into how the upsampling model affects different structural features within the concrete samples.
-By examining the Dice scores for each object type, we can quantitatively assess how well geometric features are preserved and enhanced through the upsampling process.
+By examining the Dice scores for each object type, we can quantitatively assess how well geometric features are preserved and enhanced through the upsampling~process.

-Figure~\ref{dice_eval} shows a breakdown of the average segmentation performance for each object feature as a function of sampling rate.
-The rebar segmentation scores perform well but early convergence occurs between original and upsampled images at around 20 days --- notably earlier than the convergence points for SSIM, PSNR, tendon ducts and `unknowns'.
-Also noted is that between 20 and 85 days, the original images slightly outperform the upsampled ones, suggesting the upsampling model is negatively degrading rebar features.
-Early convergence and outputs being outperformed by inputs suggest the model is washing out some rebar features.
-This degradation likely stems from the varying dimensions of rebar in our dataset: grids range from 8 to 25 mm, with the thinnest rebar being only four pixels wide at 2 mm pixelisation.
+Figure~\ref{dice_eval} shows a breakdown of the average segmentation performance for each object feature as a function of equivalent sampling time.
+The rebar segmentation scores performed well, but early convergence occurred between the original and upsampled images at around 20 days---notably earlier than the convergence points for the SSIM, PSNR, tendon ducts, and `unknowns'.
+Also noted is that between 20 and 85 days, the~original images slightly outperformed the upsampled ones, suggesting the upsampling model was negatively degrading rebar features.
+Early convergence and outputs being outperformed by inputs suggest the model was washing out some rebar features.
+This degradation likely stems from the varying dimensions of rebar in our dataset: grids range from 8 to 25 mm, with~the thinnest rebar being only four pixels wide at 2 mm pixelization.
 The model may be struggling to preserve thin rebar features or mistaking them for shadows of larger ones.
-The cylindrical grid structure of rebar compounds this challenge, as segmentation in the X-Y plane alone makes edge detection particularly difficult.
-Visual inspections of samples containing thin rebar (8--10~mm) reveals poor segmentation performance, however a comprehensive breakdown would confirm if this is the true source of the issue.
+The cylindrical grid structure of the rebar compounds this challenge, as~segmentation in the X--Y plane alone makes edge detection particularly difficult.
+Visual inspections of samples containing thin rebar (8--10~mm) revealed poor segmentation performance; however, a comprehensive breakdown would confirm if this is the true source of the~issue.